 Obviously for many, the biggest negative is attaching to a child you’ve had in your home for so long; in our case, her entire life, and having to hand that child on.
-The reality for us is that even though we offered to give her a forever-home we are legally the bottom of the ladder when it comes to options.
+The reality for us is that even though we offered to give our first baby a forever-home we are legally the bottom of the ladder when it comes to options.

 We may be able to provide opportunities, resources, education, healthcare and so much love and support and encouragement, but for many children this isn’t enough and home or whanau is where they should be.
-I do not agree with this in all cases, and for us, we do believe we can provide more than simply a safe home for a young girl to grow up in and I’m particularly passionate about encouraging strong ties to culture, family and heritage.
-While I’ve been reminded that it is only our perception that we could give her what she needs and wants, I’d like to be able to stand in court and argue our case for her sake and her future – something we are unable to do and something that I think should be owed to all children.
+I do not agree with this in all cases, and for us, we do believe we can provide more than simply a safe home for any child to grow up in and I’m particularly passionate about encouraging strong ties to culture, family and heritage.
+I’d like to see that great parents are able to stand in court and argue a case for her best home – blood or not.
 To have someone stand up for you and say you are loved and you are wanted, is something all children should have the chance to get.

 It was always going to break my heart, choosing to go down a path that is so desperately needed, but one that everyone around me (myself included) was worried I’d be unable to handle.
 While my own health and sanity is important and is being handled to the best of my ability, how can anyone simply handle giving back a child you truly believe is in the best place they can be with you?